Our Members

 Tri-County Women’s Centre offers a variety of services and programs to support women and their families in Digby, Yarmouth, and Shelburne, Nova Scotia.
 Recognizing that many women and their families are without a primary care provider, the Leahey Wellness Clinic was added to Tri-County Women’s Centre in 2014.
 Today, the clinic serves people of any gender, but the team continues to focus their services to those made vulnerable by gender, economic, and other social power imbalances.
 Tri-County Women’s Centres demonstrates the unique approach of Community Health Centres, and core funding is needed to sustain this comprehensive model.

-Pictou Co Community Health Center, Pictou, Nova Scotia
+Pictou County Community Health Centre, Pictou, Nova Scotia

 The Pictou County Community Health Centre is focused on increasing access to Primary Health Care services by connecting people to the services and programs needed to achieve their best possible health.
 The Pictou County CHC opened its doors to the public in January 2025 and assists people in navigating and accessing the care options available to them, whether in primary care, virtual care, or community services.